kyverno/website/content/en/blog/general/introducing-chainsaw/index.md

 If you're writing an operator, chances are you need to write end to end tests and this can be painful.
 Chainsaw can help tremendously focusing on the tests needed rather than messing with writing and maintaining a test framework.

-Using it at Kyverno helped improving the test coverage by orders of magnitude.
-Converting issues into end to end tests is often a matter of copy-pasting a couple of manifests around.
-Such a simplicity guarantees more than just fixing issues but prevents regressions by having a test that continuously verifies the issue doesn't happen again.
+Using it within the Kyverno project helped improve the test coverage by orders of magnitude.
+Converting issues into end to end tests is often a matter of copying-and-pasting a couple of manifests.
+Such simplicity guarantees more than just fixing issues but prevents regressions by having a test that continuously verifies they don't happen again.

 🔗 Check out the project on GitHub: https://github.com/kyverno/chainsaw